Mazagu/util/SRE/SRE_notes.md

      - **AdSense** has a more relaxed latency requirement because it serves ads asynchronously, allowing for greater flexibility in provisioning and reducing operational costs.
    - Different services have different **latency goals**, which influence how they are engineered and provisioned.

-### Summary
+>### Summary

-Risk tolerance is a complex and multifaceted concept that depends on service type, business goals, and cost considerations.
+>Risk tolerance is a complex and multifaceted concept that depends on service type, business goals, and cost considerations.
 For consumer services, it's often easier to define, with clear product ownership and expectations.
 For infrastructure services, the lack of direct product teams requires more collaboration to assess and define appropriate risk tolerance.
-# Identifying the Risk Tolerance of Infrastructure Services
+## Identifying the Risk Tolerance of Infrastructure Services

 Identifying the risk tolerance of infrastructure services involves understanding how different users interact with the service and determining acceptable levels of performance, availability, and reliability based on those needs.
 The process is more complex than for consumer services because infrastructure components often serve multiple clients with varying requirements.

-## Key Considerations for Identifying Risk Tolerance in Infrastructure Services
+### Key Considerations for Identifying Risk Tolerance in Infrastructure Services

-### 1. Target Level of Availability
+#### 1. Target Level of Availability
 - Infrastructure services like Bigtable serve different types of users with distinct requirements.
 For instance, some services need low-latency and high reliability, while others prioritize throughput.
 It's crucial to tailor the infrastructure to meet these needs by offering different service levels.
 - For example, Bigtable can have both low-latency and throughput clusters.
 The low-latency clusters ensure high reliability and short queues for real-time applications, while throughput clusters are optimized for performance with less redundancy and relaxed latency, offering a more cost-effective solution for bulk processing.

-### 2. Types of Failures
+#### 2. Types of Failures
 - Different failure types have varying impacts depending on the user's needs.
 For instance, a low-latency user may experience a poor experience if the system queues are long, while a user focused on offline analysis may prefer a system that processes at maximum throughput even if some requests are delayed.
 - Failure tolerance can vary greatly.
 Some services can endure scheduled maintenance outages, while others cannot afford any downtime.
 The infrastructure must account for these differences by offering different levels of service.

-### 3. Cost Considerations
+#### 3. Cost Considerations
 - The cost of achieving certain levels of reliability or latency is a significant factor in setting risk tolerance.
 For instance, achieving higher availability often requires more infrastructure resources, which increases operational costs.
 Services need to weigh these costs against the business needs.
 - As an example, Bigtable’s cost for low-latency clusters is much higher than for throughput clusters, but this trade-off allows for more flexibility and cost savings when optimized for different service levels.

-### 4. Explicitly Defined Service Levels
+#### 4. Explicitly Defined Service Levels
 - To manage the different requirements effectively, infrastructure services often offer distinct levels of service, each with different performance, reliability, and cost characteristics.
 For example, critical data might be stored in a highly available, globally consistent datastore, while less important data could reside in a lower-cost, eventually consistent store.
 - The key to managing infrastructure risk tolerance is to externalize the difference in costs and service guarantees, enabling clients to select the level of service that best fits their needs while understanding the trade-offs.

-## Example: Frontend Infrastructure
+> ### Example: Frontend Infrastructure
-- Company’s frontend infrastructure, responsible for handling user requests, must deliver a high level of reliability since failures here directly affect user experience.
+>- Company’s frontend infrastructure, responsible for handling user requests, must deliver a high level of reliability since failures here directly affect user experience.
 Ensuring availability and quick response times is crucial, as lost requests cannot be retried once they fail.
-- These systems are designed with high reliability in mind to meet the strict needs of consumer-facing services.
+>- These systems are designed with high reliability in mind to meet the strict needs of consumer-facing services.
 However, even in such critical systems, the level of reliability might still vary based on factors like traffic load, redundancy, and infrastructure configuration.

-## Conclusion
+### Conclusion
 In summary, identifying the risk tolerance of infrastructure services is about balancing the varying needs of different users (low latency vs. throughput, high reliability vs. cost-effectiveness) and offering flexible service levels that allow clients to make informed decisions about reliability and cost trade-offs.
 This approach helps manage infrastructure resources efficiently while ensuring that different types of users can rely on the service according to their specific requirements.
-# Forming Your Error Budget
+## Forming Your Error Budget

 To make informed decisions about the amount of risk a service can tolerate, teams use an **error budget**, which is based on the **Service Level Objective (SLO)**.
 The error budget provides an objective metric that specifies how much unreliability is acceptable within a given time period (usually a quarter).
 This approach removes subjective negotiations between teams and helps manage service reliability.

-## Key Practices for Forming an Error Budget:
+### Key Practices for Forming an Error Budget:

 1. **Defining the SLO:**
    - **Product Management** defines an SLO, which sets expectations for how much uptime a service should have per quarter.